alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

   <span>The deer are hungry and active in the morning, trying to steal the crackers from your hands, but become lazy as the day advances.</span>
 </div>

-A must-stop in Nara is the **Tōdai-ji** buddhist temple, which houses the largest bronze statue of Buddha in the world.
-We also recommend a nice walk uphill towards the **Kasuga-taisha** shrine, a beautiful example of shinto architecture.
+A must-stop in Nara is the **Tōdai-ji** Buddhist temple, which houses the largest bronze statue of Buddha in the world.
+We also recommend a nice walk uphill towards the **Kasuga-taisha** shrine, a beautiful example of Shinto architecture.

 <figure>
   <img src="/img/japan/nara-temple.jpg" alt="">
   <figcaption>A lot of people gather at Tōdai-ji during a regular visit day</figcaption>
 </figure>

 After this, we moved to Osaka for the rest of the afternoon and evening.
-We had dinner in the popular **Dōtonbori** area and we walked around the incredibly crowded shopping area of downtown Osaka.
+We had dinner in the popular **Dōtonbori** area and we walked around the crowded shopping area of downtown Osaka.
 Make sure you catch the billboard of the runner crossing the finish line, it somehow become the modern symbol of the city.

 <figure>
   <img src="/img/japan/osaka-dotonbori.jpg" alt="">
   <figcaption>Yes, it's a crowded city, as most of the big cities in Japan.</figcaption>
 </figure>

-The city is comparable with Tokyo, but people here are very proud of their city and of all the small cultural differences between them and the capital.
-Other popular areas in are: Namba, Umeda and around Osaka Castle.
+Modern Osaka resembles Tokyo, but people are proud of their city and of all the small cultural differences between it and the capital.
+Other popular areas in Osaka are: Namba, Umeda and around Osaka Castle.

 We wrapped our evening at the Umeda Sky Building, which offers a 360 panorama of the entire city from its 40th floor.
 Amazing views during the night!
-The location is also convenient, as the Umeda train station has direct connects to the neighbouring areas.
+The location is also convenient, as the Umeda train station has direct connections to the neighbouring cities.

 <figure>
   <img src="/img/japan/osaka-night-panorama.jpg" alt="">
-  <figcaption>Incredible night panorama of the Osaka metropolitan area.</figcaption>
+  <figcaption>Night panorama of the Osaka metropolitan area.</figcaption>
 </figure>

 ### Kyoto

-Ok, we've been in Kansai for two days, but didn't get to visit Kyoto yet.
-Kyoto is famous for its temples and shrines and for pretty much being the essential stop for cultural tourism in Japan.
+OK, we've been in Kansai for two days, but didn't get to visit Kyoto yet.
+Kyoto is famous for its temples and shrines and is pretty much an essential stop for cultural tourism in Japan.

 You need around 3-4 days if you want to cover all the spots in Kyoto.
 Even though the city is not that big, its major attractions are spread around and public transportation is not as efficient as in Tokyo or Osaka.
-There are a few subway lines and regional trains to travel a bit outside the city.
+There are a few subway lines and also regional trains to travel outside the city.

 Unfortunately, while we were there during sakura, the cherries in Kyoto were not in full bloom.
 Apparently, they bloomed a bit later then expected that year.
 Plus, the weather was not the friendliest one, so we got a bit of rain here and there.
 But overall, it was a great experience.